What is an intestinal blockage?

 When should I call my healthcare provider?

-If you have symptoms of intestinal blockage, such as severe belly pain, vomiting, and inability to pass stool, seek immediate medical attention.
+If you have symptoms of intestinal blockage, such as severe belly pain, vomiting, and inability to pass stool, get medical care right away.

 Key points about intestinal blockage

-- An intestinal blockage happens when something blocking your intestine.
+- An intestinal blockage happens when something blocks your intestine.